 Once the beast has been successfully controlled, the rider then calls for the gates to be opened.
 The cut out is worth a total of 26 points.
 Once the cut out is complete, the rider then proceeds to draft (work) the beast around a figure eight course in a larger arena to further showcase their control.

 Generally, the course is set to the left and once the beast has gone around the left peg, it must then be drafted around a peg on the right.

-An Open horse is a horse, which has won a first prize in an Open Campdraft, or has completed its Novice status.
+A horse which has won a first prize in an Open Campdraft or has completed its Novice status.

 Most Successful Rider Points will be allocated in Maiden, Novice, and Open Campdrafts.